A. M. Khusro

-Dr. Syed Ali Mohammad Hussain a.k.a.
+Dr. Syed Ali Mohammad Hussaini a.k.a.
 A. M. Khusro was born in a noble family of Hyderabad.
 He was also related to the royal family Nizam of Hyderabad.
 He served as the Vice-Chancellor Aligarh Muslim University (1974–79), a diplomat (Ambassador of India to Germany 1980–82), head of charitable Institutions – Aga Khan Foundation (India), President, Federation of Indo-German Societies in India and Chairman of The Eleventh Finance Commission of India.

-Dr. Syed Ali Mohammad Hussain was born in Hyderabad on 1 May 1925 to a distinguished family of aristocrats, administrators and scholars.
+Dr. Syed Ali Mohammad Hussaini was born in Hyderabad on 1 May 1925 to a distinguished family of aristocrats, administrators and scholars.
 He graduated from Osmania University, Hyderabad and completed his Ph.D. in economics at the University of Leeds in 1952.
 He was a paternal grandson of Nawab Jaffar Yar Jung Bahadur who was a Talluqdar and maternal grandson of Nawab Dastagir Nawaz Jung Bahadur who was a Principal Secretary of the Nizam H.E.H Nawab Mir Osman Ali Khan Bahadur.